ToniMargo/langagentsupervisor/README.md

    ```

 4. **Create a Vector Search index in MongoDB Atlas**
-   Go to **Atlas → Search → Indexes**, and create a vector index with the following definition:
+   Go to **SERVICES → Atlas Search → + CREATE SEARCH INDEX**, and create a vector index with the following definition:

    ```json
    {